 I’ve seen many contact centers make strategic, tactical and operational dispositions based almost solely on service level results in conjunction with number of contacts and cost per contact.
 This paradigm is exactly what now leads to bad customer service - something that most businesses can no longer afford as customers become less loyal.

 Like I said, most KPIs have their fair uses, and service level does as well.
 One case is when service level drops dramatically.
-When that happens either one of two things (or both) happened:
+When this happens either one of two things (or both) happened:

 - You had fewer agents available than needed - due to workforce planning or employees not showing up for work, whatever their reason.